Dominique Darel

 Dominique Darel (1950–1978) was a French model and actress, mainly active in Italian cinema.

+Biography

-Darel was born in Cannes and moved to Rome in the late 1960s.
-She made her film debut in Luchino Visconti's Death in Venice, then became a minor starlet in Italian genre cinema.
+Dominique Darel was born in Cannes and moved to Rome with her boyfriend Max Delys in 1968.

+Darel made her film debut in Luchino Visconti's Death in Venice, then became a minor starlet in Italian genre cinema.
+She appeared in Andy Warhol's Dracula (1974), and for a pictorial that was published in the August 1974 issue of Playboy magazine, Warhol photographed Darel and Delys nude with his Polaroid camera in 1973.
 She is probably best known for the role of Maria Romana De Gasperi in Roberto Rossellini's Year One.

-She died at 28, on June 4, 1978, in a car accident in Cannes.
+Darel died at 28, on June 4, 1978, in a car accident in Cannes.